 The moment we believe in Jesus, something happens: our heart is changed and we become a new creature.
 The Bible calls this the new birth.
 We then start to live for God and we have eternal life.
 It is a miracle.
 This is something that is impossible to man.
 Only God can make us new.

 After putting our trust in Jesus, our first step of obedience to Him is to get baptised (or immersed) in water (baptism does not save us, but is a sign/symbol that we are now following Jesus Christ).

 “Know this: In the last days perilous times will come.
 Men will be lovers of themselves, lovers of money, boastful, proud, blasphemers, disobedient to parents, unthankful, unholy, without natural affection, trucebreakers, slanderers, unrestrained, fierce, despisers of those who are good, traitors, reckless, conceited, lovers of pleasures more than lovers of God, having a form of godliness, but denying its power.
 Turn away from such people.”

 Men in the last days - which are today - will have a “form of godliness” but will be denying the power of God, which is the Gospel.
 The Pharisees had a “form of godliness”.
-They prayed, they fasted, they studied God’s Word, they tithed, they went to the house of God, they wore the right clothes and spoke the right way, they had the titles, they had the positions… but with all of that, they missed it, because they missed Jesus.
+They prayed, they fasted, they studied God’s Word, they tithed, they gave alms, they went to the house of God, they wore the right clothes and spoke the right way, they had the titles, they had the positions… but with all of that, they missed it, because they missed Jesus.
 Do you realise that?